MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/screen-templates/email-screen-overview.md

 # Overview of the email-screen template in PowerApps

 In a canvas app, add an email screen that lets users send an email from their Office 365 Outlook account.
-Users can search for recipients in their org and add external email addresses too.
-You can add image attachment support, change the user data that appears in the search gallery and make other customizations.
+Users can search for recipients in their org and add external email addresses, too.
+You can add image-attachment support, change the user data that appears in the search gallery, and make other customizations.

-You can also add other template-based screens that show different data from Office 365, such as a user's [calendar](calendar-screen-overview.md), [people](people-screen-overview.md) in an organization, and [availability](meeting-screen-overview.md) of people whom you want to invite to a meeting.
+You can also add other template-based screens that show different data from Office 365, such as a user's [calendar](calendar-screen-overview.md), [people](people-screen-overview.md) in an organization, and [availability](meeting-screen-overview.md) of the people users might want to invite to a meeting.

 This overview teaches you:
 > [!div class="checklist"]
-> * The default functionality of the email screen
+> * How to use the default email screen.
-> * How to modify the screen
+> * How to modify it.
-> * How to integrate the screen into apps
+> * How to integrate it into an app.

 For a deeper dive into this screen's default functionality, see the [email-screen reference](email-screen-reference.md).